cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 *Figure* **3.1** *Blank HFExampleScript.cs*

-To begin: open up the blank HFExample Script that we created in the project setup by double clicking on it in the Unity editor if it isn't open already.
+To begin: open the blank HFExample Script that we created in the project setup by double clicking on it in the Unity editor if it isn't open already.

 ### Using Declarations